liyonggang876/learngit/readme.txt

-Git is a viersion control system
+Git is distributed a viersion control system
 Git is free software